sdg002/AzureTrials/function-app/Readme.md

 # How to run?
 - Open a PowerShell core session
 - Ensure you have the Az.Functions module
-- Ensure you have done a `Connect-AxAccount`
+- Ensure you have done a `Connect-AzAccount`
 - Navigate to this folder
 - Run `deploy.ps`

 # How to zip deploy an Azure Function from local workstation?
 ## First step
-You should have created the Plan and App
+You should have created the Plan and App by running `deploy.ps1`

 ## Compile and publish
 ```